gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 Somewhat confusingly, KiCad comes with two SPICE symbol libraries:

-. `pspice`: "Legacy pspice symbol library." --- Presumably symbols which were used when KiCad used PSPICE.
+1. `pspice`: "Legacy pspice symbol library." --- Presumably symbols which were used when KiCad used PSPICE.
-. `Simulation_SPICE`: "Symbols specialized for SPICE circuit simulation (including ngspice)." --- Presumably newer symbols designed to work with the current bundled SPICE simulator `ngspice`.
+1. `Simulation_SPICE`: "Symbols specialized for SPICE circuit simulation (including ngspice)." --- Presumably newer symbols designed to work with the current bundled SPICE simulator `ngspice`.

-.Searching for the PSPICE symbol libraries in KiCad. image::kicad-pspice-legacy-symbol-libraries.png[width=700px]
+{{% figure src="kicad-pspice-legacy-symbol-libraries.png" width="700px" caption="Searching for the PSPICE symbol libraries in KiCad." %}}

 ### Naming Nets